MarcoSaguatti/Multimetric_analysis_of_automatic_contours/README.md

 To open and read dicom files the libraries [pydicom](https://pypi.org/project/pydicom/) and [rt-utils](https://pypi.org/project/rt-utils/) must be installed.

 To compute HD, DSC and SDCS the library [surface-distance](https://github.com/deepmind/surface-distance) must be installed.
+Also [git](https://git-scm.com/downloads) must be downloaded in order to clone the repository from github.

+To save data into .xlsx files [openpyxl](https://pypi.org/project/openpyxl/) is needed.

 Other libraries required are [numpy](https://numpy.org/install/) and [pandas](https://pandas.pydata.org/docs/getting_started/install.html).

+## How to run